wp-plugins/ultimate-auction/README.txt

 License: GPLv2 or later
 Stable tag: trunk

-Ultimate Wordpress Auction plugin allows you to host auctions on your wordpress site and sell anything you want.
+Awesome plugin to host auctions on your wordpress site and sell anything you want.

 == Description ==